Recycling & Sustainability

 DONATE YOUR TEXTILES.
 IT’S THE REALLY EASY WAY TO BE GREEN.

-Torn or stained items like clothing, linens, single shoes, gloves and socks were once considered garbage.
-Goodwill, the original recycler, accepts all textile donations, in any condition (except wet or contaminated with hazardous materials) so they can be re-used or recycled into new products.
+Torn or stained apparel, linens, single shoes, gloves and socks were once considered garbage.
+Goodwill, the original recycler, accepts ALL textile donations, in any condition (except wet or contaminated with hazardous materials) so they can be re-used or recycled into new products.

 The U.S. Environmental Protection Agency (EPA) estimates that textile waste accounts for nearly 5% of all landfill space.
 Recyclers like Goodwill keep approximately 3.8 billion pounds of post-consumer textile waste (PCTW) out of the landfills.
 On average, US citizens throw away about 70 pounds of clothing and other textiles each year.
 The Facts About Textile Waste

 So now when you drop off your donations to Goodwill, include those mismatched socks, old tired sheets and worn shoes, because you are doing your part to keep unnecessary waste out of the landfill.

 To find a Goodwill donation location near you >> click here